craigdrabiktxmq/exo-demo/README.md

 - Through a JAX-RS based REST API.
 The JAX-RS application communicates with the Swirld via a TLS-secured, authenticated socket.
 - Directly to the Swirld via a REST API embedded in the Swirld itself.

+NOTE:  THIS BRANCH IS BUILT ON SWIRLDS SDK VERSION 17.09.15.
+THIS BRANCH IS NO LONGER MAINTAINED.
+PLEASE UPDATE YOUR APPLICATION TO WORK WITH THE LATEST SDK VERSION TO USE THE MAIN (MAINTAINED) BRANCH.
 NOTE:  THIS DOCUMENT IS OUT OF DATE...
 AN UPDATE IS COMING SOON.
+Please see [https://github.com/craigdrabiktxmq/exo] for updated framework documentation.

 Running the Application
 -----------------------